 Hello, fellows, I hope all of you are having fun in your life.
 In today’s tutorial, we will discuss What is Faraday’s Law and its practical implementation.
-The phenomena of electromagnetic induction was explained by Michael Faraday who was belonged to England and most of his work was on electromagnetism in 1831.
-After faraday Joseph Henry in 1832 who was belonged to America also work on electromagnetic induction.
-But the final details of this phenomenon was first time published by Faraday, to find this he performed an experiment.
+The phenomena of electromagnetic induction was explained by Michael Faraday who belonged to England and most of his work was on electromagnetism in 1831.
+After Faraday Joseph Henry in 1832 who was belonged to America also work on electromagnetic induction.
+But the final details of this phenomenon was first time published by Faraday, to find this he experimented.
 He wound to different coils on the opposite side of the ring and connect one wire with the input supply.

 What is Faraday’s Law